-a) Secondary and elementary students will attend the expulsion program and follow the structure of the program as determined by the principal and staff of Monsignor Fraser College - St. Martin Campus St. Martin Catholic School.
+a) Secondary and elementary students will attend the expulsion program and follow the structure of the program as determined by the principal and staff of St. Martin Catholic School.

-b) A Student Action Plan (SAP) will be developed to delineate the academic and nonacademic program needs of the student.
+b) A Student Action Plan (SAP) will be developed to delineate the academic and non-academic program needs of the student.
 It must indicate goals, objectives and learning expectations; measures of success; strategies and types of support.
-When a student has successfully met the objectives of the program for expelled students and is considered ready to be readmitted to another school of the board, a re-entry plan must be developed as part of the SAP to assist with the student's transition and successful integration. c) Students attending the program are expected to follow the T.C.D.S.B.
+When a student has successfully met the objectives of the program for expelled students and is considered ready to be readmitted to another school of the board, a re-entry plan must be developed as part of the SAP to assist with the student's transition and successful integration.

+c) Students attending the program are expected to follow the T.C.D.S.B.
 Code of Conduct and are subject to progressive disciplinary measures.
-In the event that an expelled student's conduct at the program is so detrimental to the program staff or other students that there is a safety risk or complete inability to teach and learn, the student forfeits his/her the right to attend the program.
+In the event that an expelled student's conduct at the program is so detrimental to the program staff or other students that there is a safety risk or complete inability to teach and learn, the student forfeits the right to attend the program.
 This will be noted on the student's SAP.
 Ongoing social work assistance will be provided the youth with his/her social/emotional needs.
 Alternative academic programming will be provided.

-d)A student who has been expelled from all schools of a board and/or his/her the student's parents may apply in writing to The Associate Director of Academic Affairs to request that the student be readmitted to a school of the board.
-For Students subject to a school expulsion, where the student and/or his/her the student's parent(s) wish that the student return to his/her the original school, the student and/or parent may also apply in writing to the Associate Director of Academic Affairs and must provide a specific rationale.
+d)A student who has been expelled from all schools of a board and/or the student's parents may apply in writing to The Associate Director of Academic Affairs to request that the student be readmitted to a school of the board.
+For Students subject to a school expulsion, where the student and/or the student's parent(s) wish that the student return to the original school, the student and/or parent may also apply in writing to the Associate Director of Academic Affairs and must provide a specific rationale.

-e) The decision as to whether a student has successfully met the objectives of the program as outlined in the SAP rests with the principal and staff of Monsignor Fraser College - St. Martin Campus St. Martin Catholic School).
+e) The decision as to whether a student has successfully met the objectives of the program as outlined in the SAP rests with the principal and staff of St. Martin Catholic School.